AWS MLA-C01 vs AI Practitioner (AIF-C01): Which AI Certification Should You Take First?

 The Decision in One Sentence

 If your job requires you to build ML models and pipelines on AWS, take MLA-C01.
-If your job requires you to understand, evaluate, or work with AI but not build models, take AIP-C01.
+If your job requires you to understand, evaluate, or work with AI but not build models, take AIF-C01.

-When in doubt, start with AIP-C01.
+When in doubt, start with AIF-C01.
 It is faster, cheaper, and builds the foundation for everything that comes after.
 Open StudyKits and start your first practice set today.

 Start Studying Free on iOS